Rickey Henderson: Oakland Athletics (1979–1984)

-In 1982, Henderson broke Lou Brock's major league single season record by stealing 130 bases, a total which has not been approached since.
-He stole 84 bases by the All-Star break; no player has stolen as many as 84 bases in an entire season since 1988, when Henderson himself stole 93..
-Henderson's 130 steals outpaced nine of the American League's 14 teams that season.
-He also led the AL in walks (116), was fourth in runs (119) and third in on-base percentage (.398).
+In 1982, Henderson broke Lou Brock's modern major league single season record by stealing 130 bases, a total which has not been approached since.
+He stole 84 bases by the All-Star break; no player has stolen as many as 84 bases in an entire season since 1988, when Henderson himself stole 93.
+He also led the AL in walks (116) and was fourth in runs (119) and third in on-base percentage (.398).

-Inspired by Dodgers leadoff hitter Rudy Law, Henderson adopted an exaggerated crouch as his batting stance, which reduced his strike zone without sacrificing much power.
+Inspired by Dodger leadoff hitter Rudy Law, Henderson adopted an exaggerated crouch as his batting stance, which reduced his strike zone without sacrificing much power.
 Sportswriter Jim Murray described Henderson's strike zone as being "smaller than Hitler's heart".
 In 1982, he described his approach to Sports Illustrated:

-Regarding Henderson's 1982 season, the mid-'80s book The Hidden Game of Baseball looked at such statistics as .78 expected runs with a runner on first and no outs, 1.07 expected runs with runner on second and no outs, and only .25 expected runs no one on and one out.
+Regarding Henderson's 1982 season, the mid-1980s book The Hidden Game of Baseball looked at such statistics as 0.78 expected runs with a runner on first and no outs, 1.07 expected runs with runner on second and no outs, and only 0.25 expected runs with no one on and one out.
 The authors concluded that with Henderson's 130 stolen bases he contributed 22.2 runs to the A's offense.
-By being caught stealing 42 times, he cost his team 20.6 runs, and therefore, the authors concluded, the net effect of his running activity was merely 1.6 extra runs for the season.
+By being caught stealing 42 times, he cost his team 20.6 runs.
+Therefore, the authors concluded, the net effect of his running activity was merely 1.6 extra runs for the season.
 A later analysis determined his net contribution was 5.3 runs for the season.

-Henderson also made MLB history in 1983 with his third 100 runs/100 stolen bases/100 walks season (no modern player has done it once), when he led the AL in stolen bases (108), walks (103) while finishing fourth in runs scored (105).
-He was also second in on-base percentage (.414), tied for ninth in triples (7) and fifth in times on base, reaching 257 times.
+In 1983, he led the AL in stolen bases (108) and walks (103) while finishing fourth in runs scored (105).
+He was also second in on-base percentage (.414), tied for ninth in triples (7), and fifth in times on base, reaching 257 times.

-In 1984, which was also the final season of his first stint in Oakland, Henderson started to develop more of a power stroke hitting 16 home runs while leading the league in stolen bases (66), finishing second in runs scored (113) and third in on-base-percentage (.399).
-After the season, he was traded to the New York Yankees.
+In 1984, Henderson hit 16 home runs while leading the league in stolen bases (66) and finishing second in runs scored (113) and third in on-base-percentage (.399).
+After the season, he was traded to the New York Yankees along with Bert Bradley for five players: Tim Birtsas, Jay Howell, Stan Javier, Eric Plunk, and José Rijo.

-As his muscular frame developed, Henderson continued to improve as a hitter.
-His increasing power-hitting ability eventually led to a record for home runs to lead off a game.
-During his career, he hit over 20 home runs in four different seasons, with a high of 28 in 1986 and again in 1990.